Jerry Wurf: Constitutional convention

 In 1965, Wurf called a constitutional convention for AFSCME in Washington.
 The convention passed amendments that increased representation from large Locals (allowing them more than five delegates, though only one for every additional thousand), decreased the central office's ability to control Locals through trusteeships, and required that union vice presidents be elected locally and not paid members of the "international" office.
 The convention did increase the powers of the union president, authorizing him or her to "employ, terminate, fix the compensation and expenses, and direct the activities of such office staff, administrative assistants, technical and professional assistants, field staff, organizers, and representatives as are required to carry out effectively the functions of his office."

 Presidency

 Wurf's election in 1964 began an area of growth and racial inclusion for the union.

 Through energetic organizing and aggressive bargaining, AFSCME grew rapidly under his leadership from about 220,000 members to just over one million in 1981.

 Wurf presided over strikes in New York (1965), Lansing (1966), Memphis (1968), Baltimore (1974) and more.

 Wurf was a frequent dissenter to the policies of the AFL-CIO and its president George Meany.

+Wurf was a member of the Democratic Socialist Organizing Committee, the precursor to the Democratic Socialists of America.